 Launch: Summer 2017

 The challenge is now open, please click below to participate.Participate

-The Parkinson's Disease Digital Biomarker DREAM Challenge is a first of it's kind challenge, designed to benchmark methods for the processing of sensor data for development of digital signatures reflective of Parkinson's Disease.
-Participants will be provided with raw sensor (accelerometer, gyroscope, and magnetometer) time series data recorded during the performance of pre-specified motor tasks, and will be asked to extract data features which are predictive of PD pathology.
+The Parkinson's Disease Digital Biomarker DREAM Challenge is a first of its kind challenge designed to benchmark methods for processing sensor data toward the development of digital signatures reflective of Parkinson's disease.
+Participants will be provided with raw sensor, (accelerometer, gyroscope, and magnetometer) time series data recorded during the performance of pre-specified motor tasks, and will be asked to extract data features which are predictive of PD pathology.
 In contrast to traditional DREAM challenges, this one will focus on feature extraction rather than predictive modeling, and submissions will be evaluated based on their ability to predict disease phenotype using an array of standard machine learning algorithms.